Formula One drivers from Austria: Notable former drivers

 Jochen Rindt was born in Germany during World War II.
 His parents were killed in a bombing raid and he was taken by his grandparents to live in Austria.
 His Formula One breakthrough came with a one-off drive for Brabham at the 1964 Austrian Grand Prix.
 He impressed enough to secure a seat with Cooper for the 1965 season and though the car was uncompetitive he managed to secure three podium finishes in 1966.
 He joined Brabham in 1968 but fared worse when the unreliable car only finished two of twelve races.
 Abandoning the team for Lotus, Rindt won his first race in 1969, and dominated in 1970 when he was given the Lotus 72, winning four races consecutively.
 That year, two friends of Rindt, Bruce McLaren and Piers Courage, died while testing and racing respectively.
 He told his wife that he would retire from the sport if he became world champion, though he never managed to fulfil his promise.
 While taking part in a practice session for the 1970 Italian Grand Prix, the front right brakeshaft on Rindt's car failed, sending him into the barriers and killing him.
 Lotus withdrew from the race and brought in Emerson Fittipaldi to fill the vacant seat at the final grand prix in the United States.
 Fittipaldi won the race, helping to maintain Rindt's lead in the championship.
 Rindt was crowned as the only posthumous world champion in the history of Formula One.

 Gerhard Berger competed in Formula One between 1984 and 1997, driving for several teams including McLaren and Ferrari.
 He started with ATS before securing a full-time drive with Arrows for the 1985 season.
 He had looked unlikely to compete that year after breaking his neck in a road accident, but finished the season with three points.
 In 1986, he drove for Benetton and won his first race in Mexico.
 Berger's first stint with Ferrari began in 1987, winning four races over the next three years.
 1989 proved to be a terrible year with only three finishes from 15 and so Berger moved to McLaren to partner Ayrton Senna.
 During his three years with the team, he secured 18 podiums including three wins.
 He rejoined Ferrari in 1993 but found their performance to be relatively poor, finishing with only one podium.
 He managed to win one race in 1994 and finished third in the drivers' championship.
-Berger then spent two years with Benetton, winning at the 1997 German Grand Prix before retiring as a driver.
+Berger then spent two more years with Benetton, winning at the 1997 German Grand Prix before retiring as a driver.
 He went on to become a team manager with BMW and later Toro Rosso.